 How to be a Bad Birdwatcher

 In this revolutionary approach to ornithology self-confessed bad birdwatcher Simon Barnes gives us the confidence and motivation to get pleasure from one of the simplest, cheapest hobbies: watching birds - without letting birdwatching get in the way.
 Simon Barnes, the well-loved and frequently controversial columnist for the RSPB's Birds magazine, is the author of a dozen books, including three on wildlife and three novels.
 He is also the award-winning chief sportswriter for the Times.
 He lives in Suffolk with his family and has seen a Barn Owl, Kingfisher and Marsh Harrier in his garden.
+198 pages.

 ©WildSounds 2009.
 No portion of this page (including sounds, images, style-sheets and code) may be copied or used without the express permission of WildSounds.